27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 If you’re spending the evening in this mid-town Toronto neighbourhood, you can look forward to enjoying a leisurely stroll along tree-lined streets, and stopping for a coffee or a bite to eat at one of the area’s many chic cafes and restaurants.

-11. Visit a Toronto Night Market
+12. Visit a Toronto Night Market

-The night markets are typically held on select weekends during the summer months.
-You can expect a lively atmosphere with music, entertainment, and cultural performances.
 You can browse stalls, sample delicious food from around the world, and soak up the festive atmosphere.
 Here’s a couple Toronto night markets to check out:

 🥡Night Market Toronto: Halal Food Tour (stops in various cities across GTA)